 Outcome Key Objective Strategic Actions Applicable Areas Responsibilities Increase permeability for pedestrians across Heidelberg Road Implement the additional Heidelberg Road crossings at Latrobe Avenue and Harker Street as part of the APM Development.
-Pursue a new Heidelberg Road crossing at Heidelberg Road NAC Precinct Darebin and Yarra City Council the Merri Creek Bridge.
+Pursue a new Heidelberg Road crossing at the Merri Creek Bridge.
 Support new pedestrian connections between the two sides of Heidelberg Road to achieve better access to existing open spaces south of Heidelberg Road.
-All precincts Darebin and Yarra City Council Increase safety for pedestrians When undertaking built form investigations, consider ways to create greater separation and/or a stronger sense of openness from Heidelberg Road.
+Heidelberg Road NAC All precincts Darebin and Yarra City Council Darebin and Yarra City Council Increase safety for pedestrians When undertaking built form investigations, consider ways to create greater separation and/or a stronger sense of openness from Heidelberg Road.
 All precincts Darebin and Yarra City Council Advocate for longer pedestrian light cycles at intersections, in particular Yarralea Street, to improve pedestrian safety.
 All precincts Darebin and Yarra City Council Advocate for signal prioritisation at intersections to increase safety for pedestrians.
-All precincts Darebin and Yarra City Council Advocate to raise pedestrian crossings across Yarralea Street and investigate whether other intersections along Heidelberg Road may require similar upgrades as change occurs.
-All precincts Darebin and Yarra City Council Provide a safe crossing facility at Clive Street as part of Walking Strategy Implementation.
-Heidelberg Road NAC Precinct Darebin and Yarra City Council Minimise pressure on parking in residential areas behind Heidelberg Road Investigate potential options to limit overflow of car parking from new development into existing residential areas behind Heidelberg Road.
-All precincts Darebin and Yarra City Council Reduce or limit vehicle crossovers onto Heidelberg Road When undertaking built form investigations, consider vehicle access from side streets and/or lanes to achieve a pedestrianfriendly and safer outcome towards Heidelberg Road.
+Advocate to raise pedestrian crossings across Yarralea Street and investigate whether other intersections along Heidelberg Road may require similar upgrades as change occurs.
+All precincts All precincts Darebin and Yarra City Council Darebin and Yarra City Council Minimise pressure on parking in residential areas behind Heidelberg Road Investigate potential options to limit overflow of car parking from new development into existing residential areas behind Heidelberg Road.
+All precincts Darebin and Yarra City Council Reduce or limit vehicle crossovers onto Heidelberg Road When undertaking built form investigations, consider vehicle access from side streets and/or lanes to achieve a pedestrian- friendly and safer outcome towards Heidelberg Road.
 All precincts Darebin and Yarra City Council Support lot consolidation for narrower development sites fronting Heidelberg Road otherwise creating sufficient vehicle access would lead to a poor urban design outcome for pedestrians.
 All precincts Darebin and Yarra City Council